Blendify/blender-manual/blender_docs/manual/render/freestyle/export_svg.rst

    Option between Frame and Animation.
 Frame will render a single frame, Animation will bundle all rendered frames into a single ``.svg`` file.
 Split at Invisible
-   By default the exporter won't take invisible vertices into account and export them like they are visible.
+   By default the exporter will not take invisible vertices into account and export them like they are visible.
    Some stroke modifiers, like Blueprint, mark vertices as invisible to achieve a certain effect.
 Enabling this option will make the paths split when encountering an invisible vertex, which leads to a better result.
 Fill Contours